Mendoza, Argentina

 Maipú

-- Climate: Similar to Luján de Cuyo with a slightly different soil composition.
+- Climate: Similar to Luján de Cuyo, with warm days and cool nights.

-- Specialty: Offers a range of wine styles, from classic Malbecs to innovative blends.
+- Specialty: Offers classic Malbecs with red fruit flavors, as well as innovative blends.

 Wine Tourism